Saturday, 30 June 2018

 Cherry time

 Our eighth trip to the Ardeche on the Provence/Languedoc border was primarily to relax after the rigours of the recent house move.
 It was made less so when my passport went missing during the move.
-I presume it is somewhere in a box we put into storage.
-The national passport office was adamant that I couldn't get a replacement passport with only 5 days notice until our flight but they would guarantee one in 8 days if I paid the express fee for a replacement passport.
+It may be somewhere in a box we put into storage.
+The national passport office was adamant that I couldn't get a replacement passport with only 5 days' notice until our flight but they would guarantee one in 8 days if I paid the express fee for a replacement passport.
 They seemed blind to the illogicality of this.
-It is just another example of a centralised government agency ramping up its charges to meet government income targets.
+It is another example of a centralised government agency ramping its charges to meet government income targets.

 We arrived in Beziers on a Sunday evening and unlike Scotland, which was baking in the summer heat, we were treated to three days of cool wet weather.
-It didn't matter, we had a gite to ourselves, we picked and ate cherries, walked and read books.
-The environment around the accommodation is glorious with walks through lavender fields, cherry and peach orchards, almond groves, vineyards and through native oak forests replete with truffles and wild boar.
-Our genial hosts held an aperitif evening with other guests, and lent me a bike, I went runs, we visited local towns and villages and towards the end of the week we were able to enjoy time in the pool that we had to ourselves.
+It didn't matter, we had booked a gite for the first week and the Chambre d' Hotes for our second week.
+Evelyn, the proprietor, welcomed us with coffee and cake and provided a basket of cherries in the gites for our arrival.
+She and Aileen resumed their friendship that began during our first visit in 2007.
+We picked and ate cherries, walked and read books.
+The environment around the accommodation is glorious with walks through lavender fields, cherry and peach orchards, almond groves, vineyards and native oak forests replete with truffles and wild boar.
+Our genial hosts held an aperitif evening with other guests and lent me a bike, I went for runs, we visited local towns and villages and towards the end of the week, we enjoyed time in the wonderful pool that we had to ourselves most days.

-We visited Nimes, the Cevennes National Park, the Rhone valley, the Ardeche gorge, the Ceze river and its villages and continued to eat cherries and admire the lavender fields.
+We visited Nimes, the Cevennes National Park, the Rhone Valley, the Ardeche Gorge, the Ceze River and its villages and continued to eat cherries and admire the lavender fields.
 I even managed to acquire some Topiary skills as I shaped one of the Olive trees in the garden for our hosts.
-We had 10 days of uninterupted sunshine.
+We had 10 days of uninterrupted sunshine.
 We were content and so was France with its team sailing through the early stages of the World Cup.

 Picking cherries